Udham Singh: Murder, trial, and execution

 Singh was convicted of murder and sentenced to death.
-On 31 July 1940, Singh was hanged at Pentonville Prison by Albert Pierrepoint.
+On 31 July 1940, Singh was hanged at Pentonville Prison by Stanley Cross.
 His remains are preserved at the Jallianwala Bagh in Amritsar, Punjab.
 On every 31 July, marches are held in Sunam (Singh's hometown) by various organisations and every statue of Singh in the city is paid tribute with flower garlands.

 Singh's speech

 Following his conviction, he made a speech which the judge directed should not be released to the press.
 However, political activists who had set up the Shaheed Udham Singh Trust and working with the Indian Workers Association (GB), ran a campaign to have the court record of his statement published along with other material.
 This proved successful in 1996, when his speech was published along with three further files covering the trial, and the Ghadar Directory, a document compiled by British intelligence in 1934 detailing 792 people regarded as a threat including Udham Singh.

 He started the speech with a denunciation of British Imperialism: